Bunnawarra Station Regeneration Project

 Project Information:

-Bunnawarra Station Regeneration Project is a Human-Induced Regeneration (HIR) project located approximately 31km south of the township of Yalgoo in the Mid West region of Western Australia.
-Registered in November 2018, the project spans a massive 90,329 hectares.
-The property operates as a pastoral lease, historically significant for wool production since its establishment in 1902 by the Morrissey family, before diversifying into carbon farming under its current ownership.
+The Bunnawarra Station Regeneration Project is a Human-Induced Regeneration (HIR) project located on Bunnawarra Station, approximately 31 kilometers south of Yalgoo and 100 kilometers east of Mullewa in the Mid-West region of Western Australia.
+Registered on November 22, 2018, the project operates on a pastoral lease covering approximately 90,329 hectares.
+The property has a long history as a sheep station, originally established in 1902 by the Morrissey family, before being acquired by the current proponent, Giuseppe Peter Callo, in 2017.

-The project operates under the Human-Induced Regeneration methodology, which involves changes in land management to facilitate the regrowth of native vegetation.
-In this specific context, the primary activity is managing the timing and extent of grazing pressure from livestock (sheep and cattle) and feral animals (such as goats) to allow native seedlings to establish and mature into a permanent forest cover.
+The project utilizes the Human-Induced Regeneration methodology, which involves implementing land management changes to facilitate the regrowth of native forest on land where vegetation was previously suppressed.
+In this specific context, the primary activity is the management of the timing and extent of livestock grazing.
+By reducing grazing pressure from sheep and cattle, the project aims to allow suppressed native plant species, primarily Acacia varieties like Mulga and Bowgada, to regenerate into permanent even-aged native forests from in-situ seed sources and rootstock.